KetsiaD/blog/_posts/2023-08-30-introduction-post.md

 author: Ketsia Dusenge

 ---
-## Chellenges working with setting up jekyll
+## Challenges working with setting up jekyll

 Creating my first blog has been challenging so far especially with the installations of all the different libraries and softwares